Ch. 01 — In Stealth · Pre-Seed Open

 The companies that built the last wave — Apple, Oura, Whoop — succeeded by giving the body a number.
 The companies that build the next wave will succeed by giving the hand its voice back.
 The mouse, the touchscreen, the keyboard: each was a generational platform shift that produced trillion-dollar markets.
 The next one is now overdue.

 We are not in a position to share the entire architecture publicly.
-What we can share — on a call, under NDA — is a working concept, a defensible IP position, and a path from a $750K pre-seed to a category-defining seed round inside twelve months.
+What we can share — on a call, under NDA — is a working air-writing concept, a filed patent (covering air + any surface) and defensible IP position, and a path from a $750K pre-seed to a category-defining seed round inside twelve months.
 The rest happens in private.

 07 The Landscape